cbeasley92/Yelp-API-Testing/README.md

 # Yelp-API-Testing
-Testing for integration with the Yelp PI
+Testing for integration with the Yelp API